What are the benefits of buying an electric car?

 Operating Lease: The monthly lease fees are deductible business expenses.
 So, say the monthly cost is £1,000.
 You claim £12,000 a year as a deduction in your corporation tax return and save £2,280 in tax (£12,000 expense x 19% Corporation Tax Rate).

 Finance Lease: The asset is, “depreciated” over its economic life in the accounts.
 The depreciation and any interest are deductible expenses.
-Say the car cost £50,000 and the useful economic life is determined to be 8 years.
+Say the lease payments are £50,000 over 8 years.
 You can deduct 1/8th the cost each year, so £6,250, saving £1,187.50 in tax (£6,250 depreciation x 19% Corporation Tax Rate).

 For sole traders, relief would be at their marginal rate of tax (20%, 40% or 45%) rather than at the 19% corporation tax rate.
 So, in theory, were a sole trader to purchase a £50,000 electric car solely for business use they could save up to £22,500 in tax by buying through their business (£50,000 x 45% Additional Rate).